Home

 3. Failure to release the information would impair substantial due process rights or harm substantial humanitarian interests.

 4. A request for expedited processing may be made at the time of the initial request for records or at any later time.
 The request for expedited processing shall set forth with specificity the facts on which the request is based.
-A notice of the determination whether to grant expedited processing shall be provided to the requester within 10 calendar days of the date of the receipt of the request in the appropriate office (whether IPS, OIG, or PPT).
-A denial of a request for expedited processing may be appealed to the Director of IPS within 30 calendar days of the date of the Department's letter denying the request.
+A notice of the determination whether to grant expedited processing shall be provided to the requester within 10 calendar days of the date of the receipt of the request in the appropriate office (whether IAP, OIG, or PPT).
+A denial of a request for expedited processing may be appealed to the Director of IAP within 30 calendar days of the date of the Department's letter denying the request.
 A decision in writing on the appeal will be issued within 10 calendar days of the receipt of the appeal.
 See §171.4 for contact information.

 A request for expedited processing must be accompanied by a statement setting forth the reasons why your request should be expedited.
 For more on Expeditious Handling, go to 22 CFR 171.11(f).